mikenguyen13/data_analysis/_book/26-matching-methods.md

 # Matching Methods

+Matching is a process that aims to close back doors - potential sources of bias - by constructing comparison groups that are similar according to a set of matching variables.
+This helps to ensure that any observed differences in outcomes between the treatment and comparison groups can be more confidently attributed to the treatment itself, rather than other factors that may differ between the groups.

+Matching and DiD can use pre-treatment outcomes to correct for selection bias.
+From real world data and simulation, [@chabe2015analysis] found that matching generally underestimates the average causal effect and gets closer to the true effect with more number of pre-treatment outcomes.
+When selection bias is symmetric around the treatment date, DID is still consistent when implemented symmetrically (i.e., the same number of period before and after treatment).
+In cases where selection bias is asymmetric, the MC simulations show that Symmetric DID still performs better than Matching.

 **Assumption**: Observables can identify the selection into the treatment and control groups

 **Identification**: The exclusion restriction can be met conditional on the observables